berangerthomas/whisperlive/README.md

 *   **Transcription Model**: Uses OpenAI's **Whisper** model family via the Hugging Face `transformers` library for high-quality speech recognition.
 *   **Diarization Pipeline**: Employs **`pyannote.audio`** to segment the audio and assign local speaker tags to each turn of speech.
 *   **Speaker Recognition**: Uses **`speechbrain`** (the `spkrec-ecapa-voxceleb` model) to create embeddings (voiceprints) from speech segments.
 These embeddings are compared to re-identify speakers consistently throughout the session.
+*   **Segment Merging Logic**: A crucial step where speech segments are processed based on the selected mode.
+In `transcription` mode, consecutive segments from the same identified speaker are merged to form coherent paragraphs, ignoring silence gaps.
+In `subtitle` mode, segments remain short to ensure precise timing.
 *   **Audio Capture**: Manages the real-time audio stream with **`pyaudio`**, chunking it into segments for processing.
 *   **Parallel Processing**: Uses threads to separate audio capture from transcription, ensuring low latency and a responsive interface.
 *   **Computation**: The script is optimized to use a GPU (CUDA) if available, which significantly speeds up model processing.
 It also runs on CPU.